 The Company uses the full cost method of accounting for its oil and natural gas properties.
 Under this method, all acquisition, exploration and development costs, including certain internal costs, are capitalized and amortized on a composite unit of production method based on proved oil, natural gas liquids and natural gas reserves.
 Internal costs capitalized to the full cost pool represent management's estimate of costs incurred directly related to exploration and development activities such as geological and other administrative costs associated with overseeing the exploration and development activities.
-All internal costs not directly associated with exploration and development activities were charged to expense as they were incurred.
+Costs, including related employee costs, associated with production and operation of the properties are charged to expense as incurred.
+All other internal costs not directly associated with exploration and development activities are charged to expense as they are incurred.
 Sales of oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs, with no gain or loss recognized, unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil, natural gas liquids and natural gas.
-Any income from services provided by subsidiaries to working interest owners of properties in which the Company also owns an interest, to the extent they exceed related costs incurred, are accounted for as reductions of capitalized costs of oil and natural gas properties proportionate to the Company's investment in the subsidiary (see Note 7-Equity Method Investments).
-Depletion of evaluated oil and natural gas properties is computed on the units of production method, whereby capitalized costs plus estimated future development costs are amortized over total proved reserves.
-The average depletion rate per barrel equivalent unit of production was \$17.84, \$23.79 and \$24.63 for the years ended December 31, 2015, 2014 and 2013, respectively.
-Depreciation, depletion and amortization expense for oil and natural gas properties was \$216.1 million, \$168.7 million and \$65.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Any income from services provided by subsidiaries to working interest owners of properties in which the Company also owns an interest, to the extent they exceed related costs incurred, are accounted for as reductions of capitalized costs of oil and natural gas properties is computed on the units of production method, whereby capitalized costs plus estimated future development costs are amortized over total proved reserves.
+The average depletion rate per barrel equivalent unit of production was \$11.23, \$17.84 and \$23.79 for the years ended December 31, 2016, 2015 and 2014, respectively.
+Depreciation, depletion and amortization expense for oil and natural gas properties was \$176.4 million, \$216.1 million and \$168.7 million for the years ended December 31, 2016, 2015 and 2014, respectively.

 Under this method of accounting, the Company is required to perform a ceiling test each quarter.
-The test determines a limit, or ceiling, on the book value of the proved oil and gas properties.
+The test determines a limit, or ceiling, on the book value of the proved oil and natural gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes, or the cost center ceiling.
 The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the trailing 12-month unweighted average of the first-day-of-the-month price, adjusted for any contract provisions, and excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized, including related deferred taxes for differences between the book and tax basis of the oil and natural gas properties.
 If the net book value, including related deferred taxes, exceeds the ceiling, an impairment or non-cash writedown is required.
-During the year ended December 31, 2015, the Company recorded an impairment on proved oil and natural gas properties of \$814.8 million.
-No impairment on proved oil and natural gas properties was recorded for the years ended December 31, 2014 and 2013, respectively.
+During the years ended December 31, 2016 and 2015, the Company recorded impairments on proved oil and natural gas properties of \$245.5 million and \$814.8 million, respectively.
+No impairment on proved oil and natural gas properties was recorded for the year ended December 31, 2014.